|Teaching method||Contact hours|

 - participation (10%).

-Each component needs a minimum mark of 5.5 to pass.
+- written exam with open questions (70%), a minimum mark of 5.5 is needed to pass.

 Students are responsible for acquiring all course literature as outlined in the course guide.
-During the course, additional scientific articles and other materials will may be made available via blackboard.
+During the course, additional scientific articles and other materials will may be made available in Brightspace.

 |Compulsory for:||BIN||International Development Studies||BSc||A: Sociology of Development||5AF|